What Does The Overturning Of Roe v. Wade Mean For The Women Of America?

 In states where abortion is criminalized, cases like these could lead to prosecution.
 Still, most have said they won’t prosecute mothers for termination attempts, instead reserving penalties for abortion providers and others helping women access the procedure.

-Before roe v. wade, abortion was entirely banned in the country.
+Before Roe v. wade, abortion was entirely banned in the country.

 Before the law, even the mother does not have the right to decide the fate of the fetus.
 Right and wrong are entirely different perspectives.
-But now, women have the right to decide the life of their fetus, and it also involves the freedom of the women.
+But now, women have the right to determine the life of their fetus, and it also involves the freedom of the women.

 Additionals: